Commission Problems Look Intimidating. They Shouldn't.

 The selling associate earns $255.75 more.

-This is the most complex forward commission question the exam can ask.
-Notice it requires a comparison at the end.
+This is a more complex forward commission question because it requires a comparison at the end.
 The question is not "how much does the selling associate earn?"
 It is "how much more?"
-If you calculate one side and stop, you pick the wrong answer.
+If you calculate one side and stop, you answer the wrong question.

 Working Backwards: From Commission to Sale Price